itiligent/Sonos-OpenWRT-VLANs/README.md

 **Warning: Don't commit any changes or restart OpenWRT until all step 3 changes are completed or you may cut yourself off!!**

-To correctly restrict insecure uPnP multicast, all _**input traffic**_ to the router & all _**forwarding traffic**_ between zones must first be denied by default.
-This change overrides several hidden built-in default firewall rules, therefore these must be manually re-created to _**explicitly**_ enable LUCI http, SSH, DNS, DHCP & ICMP to the router.
-This very important step underpins best practice of _**implicitly deny everything by default**_, and _**explicitly permit only what traffic is needed**_.
+To securely restrict insecure uPnP multicast, all router input and inter-zone forwarding traffic should be denied by default.
+This overrides hidden firewall defaults, requiring explicit re-creation of rules for LUCI HTTP, SSH, DNS, DHCP, and ICMP.
+This enforces the best practice of implicit deny and explicit permit.

 Edit `/etc/config/firewall` as follows: